deltaray-io/mesosim-docs/docs/job-definition-reference.md

 All the AddLegAdjustment fields are matching the previously introduced described top level fields:

-- Legs: matches Structure.Legs
+- <b>Legs</b>: matches [Structure.Legs](#structure)
-- Expirations: matches Structure.Expirations
+- <b>Expirations</b>: matches [Structure.Expirations](#structure)
-- AbortConditions: matches Entry.AbortConditions
+- <b>AbortConditions</b>: matches [Entry.AbortConditions](#entry)

-Being able to add and remove legs during execution enables the user to create complex algorithms where the system have all the means to react to changing account or position condition.Using this feature, one can add a Put Debit Spread, Put Credit Spread, or even a Calendar when necessary.
+Being able to add and remove legs during execution enables the user to create complex algorithms where the system have all the means to react to changing account or position condition.

+Using this feature, one can add a Put Debit Spread, Put Credit Spread, or even a Calendar when necessary.

 Add Legs Adjustment can be combined with MoveLegsAdjustment and RemoveLegAdjustment.
 In case when all the adjustments are included to a ConditionalAdjustment then the execution order will be as follows:

 - Remove Leg Adjustment
 - Move Leg Adjustment